DejavuO/smart-bottle-docs/README.md

 ### 🔁 Product Evolution
 **Smart Bottle evolves into Smart Bottle Plus**
 This version keeps the original bottle design but adds a **companion mobile app**.
-Users can now set reminders digitally and sync them to the bottle via Bluetooth, or continue using the bottle alone.
+Users can now set reminders digitally and sync them to the bottle via Bluetooth.

 ## 🌍 Why It Matters
 Most people forget to drink enough water — whether at work, school, or the gym.
 Dehydration affects focus, mood, and performance.
 Smart Hydrate makes staying hydrated effortless by combining wellness, style, and smart technology in one sleek bottle.
-Smart Bottle Plus makes healthy hydration effortless by combining practical design with subtle digital intelligence.
-The bottle works independently for reminders, while the app can provide backup, tracking, and remote configuration.

 ## 👥 Who It’s For
 - Office professionals who forget to take regular breaks